Aaron-Vale/av-tic-tac-toe/README.md

 Implementing the watcher function proved to be quite challenging.
 At first, I was only able to get player 1's moves to display on player 2's screen, but not the other way around.
 Through much trial and error, and dozens of console.logs, I was able to successfully debug the problem.
 The watcher, which was running on both player 1 and player 2's games, was watching for changes to the game with the ID generated when the user logs in, and not the game that both players had joined.
 Once I recognized this, I implemented the changes and added new game mechanics to ensure that online games maintain the same turn structure.

 So far I've been able to implement a local chat function, but have not yet devised a way to send messages from device to device.
 In future updates I'd like to add this functionality.
+Additionally, I'd like to add media queries to make the game display properly on mobile devices.